spellerberg/quire-rife/content/chapter1.md

 ###Peter Chambliss married the widow Rife.

 In the 1790-1792 Federal Census, Conrod Rife was listed as living alone with one slave on a farm near Sandy Run in Orangeburg District.[^25] Sandy Run is a stream about eleven miles south of the Fall Line on the Santee/Congaree River in the old Saxe-Gotha Township.
 The 1790 Census does not clearly show the location of Rife’s farm but its location was determined by comparing names in the 1790 and 1800 Federal Census.
-In 1800, the twenty families living along Sandy Run were a German-speaking community of 119 adult men, 101
+In 1800, the twenty families living along Sandy Run were a German-speaking community of 119 adult men, 101 adult women, 260 children and 107 slaves.[^26]

-renumber sources

- adult women, 260 children and 107 slaves.[^26]

 In the 1800 Federal Census, Mary Rife was enumerated as living on the farm near Sandy Run in Lexington County, Orangeburg District that Conrod Rife occupied in 1790.
 In that year, she was listed as a widow with four children and two slaves; two boys and a girl less than ten years of age and one girl described as 10-15 years old.
 Genealogies list the two boys as William, born in 1795, and Jacob, born in 1798.
 The authors found no record of Conrod Rife after 1790, so it is presumed that he died before 1800.